 A Technical Report from The Bartlett Tree Research Laboratories

-Lacebugs are common insect pests on many deciduous and evergreen landscape plants.
+Lace bugs are common insect pests on many deciduous and evergreen landscape plants.
 Common host plants include azalea, sycamore, andromeda (Pieris), oak, hawthorn, hackberry, Rhododendron, crabapple, cherry and serviceberry (Amelanchier).
-Most lacebugs, such as the azalea lacebug or the sycamore lacebug, are limited to the host genera suggested by the common name, while others such as the hawthorn lacebug attack a variety of related genera.
-Adult lacebugs are light colored with dark brown or black markings, somewhat square in shape, with wings that appear lacy or similar to a stained-glass window.
+Most lace bugs, such as the azalea lace bug or the sycamore lace bug, are limited to the host genera suggested by the common name while others attack a variety of related genera.
+Adult lace bugs are light colored with dark brown or black markings, somewhat square in shape, and with wings that appear lacy or similar to a stained-glass window.
 Nymphs are typically black and may have some spines along their backs or sides.